AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: AlphaDDA

-$N_h$, $A_\mathrm{sim}$, $B_\mathrm{sim0}$, and $N_\mathrm{max}$ are set the values shown in Tab. \ref{tab:params_alphadda1}.
-These values are found using grid search such that the difference in the win and the loss rates of AlphaDDA1 against the other AI players is minimum.
+$N_h$, $A_\mathrm{sim}$, $B_\mathrm{sim0}$, and $N_\mathrm{max}$ are set as the values shown in Tab. \ref{tab:params_alphadda1}.
+These values are determined using a grid search such that the difference in the win and loss rates of AlphaDDA1 against the other AIs is minimal.
+The details of the grid search are shown in Appendix \ref{sec:gridsearch}.